 Another pair of tracks from the new album are aired next, Nick sat at the grand piano and singing of dreams and darkness on Long Dark Night.
 It paves the way for the bittersweet beauty of Cinnamon Horses, a paean to the power of love, even in the face of the direst circumstances.
 An album highlight, and no less magical in its live incarnation, it is an achingly wonderful piece of music, and it provides tonight’s show with its emotional core, uniting the audience around a simple, yet enduring theme.

 As if unwilling to shine too bright a spotlight on his vulnerability, however, Nick performs an abrupt volte-face, relating the story of Elvis’ birth before setting his band on the road to Tupelo.
 A tale that echoes around the arena with biblical force, it sees the Bad Seeds at their most brutally effective, and it leaves the audience reeling.
 It’s followed by a stunningly expanded Conversion which, already a mesmerising gem from the new album, becomes monumental in its live incarnation.
 As the music builds, it finds Nick intoning “you’re beautiful” over and over again, before crying out “stop, stop, stop” brushing hands with the audience as he does so.
 It’s remarkable how three little words can have so much power and yet, with these simple phrases, Nick commands an audience of thousands.
 In consequence, the shimmering wonder of Joy is all the more effective, not least because it captures that most fleeting of emotions.
 A raw and bloody blues, it transmutes the most direct form of loss into something unutterably wonderful.
 It takes the breath away and you wonder how Nick found the courage to address his pain so directly.
 Yet in so doing, he brings catharsis to the arena on a scale that scarcely seems believable – Nick’s ability to make this cavernous space feel intimate bordering on the miraculous.
-It’s followed by a solo rendition of I Need You (from Skeleton Tree), which suggests that, even in our darkest moments, love will… it must… find a way.
+It’s followed by a poignant solo rendition of I Need You (from Skeleton Tree) which, with its heart breaking “just breathe” coda seems to suggest that, even in our darkest moments, love will… it must… find a way.

 Somewhat paradoxically, between these windows into Nick’s soul, he proves surprisingly chipper, joking with the audience and his band, leavening the atmosphere just as things seem at their bleakest.
 Undoubtedly, part of Nick’s onstage liveliness is down to the eccentric presence of Warren Ellis, who is incapable of staying still, even during the calmest moments, his legs shooting out as he taps away at his battered keyboard.
 This is clearly seen during a wonderful take on Carnage (from the Nick Cave / Warren Ellis album of the same name), which gains new life with the Bad Seeds on board.
 It leaves just one last piece from the new album, Final Rescue Attempt, to conclude this calmly moving portion of the show.